 Public accidents can take on many different forms.
 It is important to consult a lawyer if you are injured as a result of any of the following:

-- Slips, trips and falls in supermarkets, shopping centres, retail centres, cinemas, hotels, car parks or other commercial premises
+- Slips, trips and falls in shopping centres, retail centres, cinemas, hotels, car parks or on any other commercial premises

 - Accidents occurring on footpaths or other public spaces